This course is Part B of a multi-term sequence. Part A must also be completed to meet the requirements of the sequence.

-1. Apply research skills to study a professional pharmacy question/issue.
+1. Apply research skills to study a research question/issue.

 2. Critically appraise the literature related to the professional pharmacy question/issue.

-5. Demonstrate advanced oral and written communication skills including the presentation of two professional/capstone reports.
+5. Demonstrate advanced oral and written communication skills.

 PHAR3204 Research Methodology and Health Technology Assessment and PHAR4104A Pharmacy Projects (Part A).